User-Generated Content (UGC) in Social Media Marketing

 Adapt Content for Each Platform

-What works well on TikTok might not land the same way on LinkedIn or X. Think about the tone, format, and content length that fits each channel, and tailor your UGC accordingly to get the best results.
+What works well on TikTok might not land the same way on LinkedIn or X. Think about the tone, format, and content length that fit each channel, and tailor your UGC accordingly to get the best results.

 Considerations and Risks with User-Generated Content